Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Nonisothermal exactness on the augmented state domain

-Section~\ref{sec:gbl} shows that, in the isothermal theory, exact global-pressure reduction is an integrability statement on the saturation simplex: the mobility-weighted capillary contribution must define an exact one-form in saturation space.
-The same viewpoint remains correct in the nonisothermal setting, but the relevant state space is now the augmented manifold $(\s,T)$ rather than the saturation simplex alone.
-Let $\cT=[T_{\min},T_{\max}]\subset\mathbb R$ denote the admissible temperature range; we reserve $\mathcal T_f(b)$ for the fracture transmissivity.
+Section~\ref{sec:gbl} shows that, in the isothermal theory, exact global-pressure reduction is an integrability statement on the saturation simplex: the mobility-weighted capillary field must be the gradient of a scalar saturation potential.
+The same viewpoint remains correct in the nonisothermal setting, but the relevant state domain is now described by the augmented variables $(\s,T)$ rather than by the saturation simplex alone.
+Let $\cT=[T_{\min},T_{\max}]\subset\mathbb R$ denote the admissible temperature range; (we reserve $\mathcal T_f(b)$ for the fracture transmissivity).
 Because mobilities, densities, viscosities, and capillary laws may all depend on temperature, and because capillary pressure is not, in general, a purely saturation-dependent quantity from a thermodynamic viewpoint, exactness is no longer determined by the saturation sector alone \cite{Chavent2009,DiChiara2010,HassanizadehGray1993,Standnes2021,Weishaupt2021,Jurak2019,SheSleep1998}.
 Even if the classical TD/gTD condition holds on every fixed-temperature slice, a global state potential may still fail to exist once thermal gradients are present.
 The new obstruction is the compatibility of the temperature derivative of the candidate potential with the mobility-weighted capillary contribution generated by $\partial_T p_{c,\alpha}$.
-Nonisothermal exactness is therefore a single closure condition posed on $(\s,T)$, not merely a family of isothermal exactness statements indexed by temperature.
+Nonisothermal exactness is therefore a single compatibility condition posed on $(\s,T)$, not merely a family of isothermal exactness statements indexed by temperature.

-Accordingly, the relevant object is a differential one-form on the augmented state manifold.
+Accordingly, the relevant object is a mobility-weighted capillary field on the augmented saturation--temperature state domain.
 Theorem~\ref{thm:thermal_gtd} makes this precise and shows how the classical isothermal compatibility relations are embedded in the enlarged nonisothermal structure.

+The mathematical structure used here is deliberately standard.
+The global-pressure correction is exact when the mobility-weighted capillary field is generated by a scalar potential.
+Equivalently, the line integral of the capillary differential in Eq.~\eqref{eq:dPi_augmented} is path independent in the augmented state domain $(\mathcal U)$.
+What is specific to the present nonisothermal problem is the identification of the capillary field appropriate to temperature-dependent multiphase capillary data and the resulting mixed compatibility condition.
+The saturation-sector conditions reproduce the classical isothermal TD/gTD constraints, while the mixed condition $(\partial_T A_i=\partial_{s_i}B)$ is the additional nonisothermal obstruction.